syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 {% endhighlight %}

-Now, register `BugDataAccessLayer` as scoped service in the `Startup.cs` file in .NET 5 and .NET 3.X application, in `Program.cs` file in .NET 6 application as follows.
+Now, register `BugDataAccessLayer` as scoped service in the `Program.cs` file in .NET 6 and .NET 7 application as follows.

 {% tabs %}
 {% highlight c# tabtitle=".NET 6 & .NET 7 (~/Program.cs)" %}